coolaj86/Tolmey/README.md

     var tile_coordinates = converter.getMercatorFromGPS(lat, long, zoom);
     // { x: 6217, y: 12324 }

-Getting A URL for an OpenStreetMap Tile:
+###Getting A URL for an OpenStreetMap Tile:

     var url = converter.getTileURL(openstreetmap', tile_coordinates.x, tile_coordinates.y,zoom);
     // "http://tile.openstreetmap.org/15/6217/12324.png"

+##Example App

+There is a small skeleton HTML page along with some javascript that demonstrates how you could use Tolmey.

 ##Tolmey and Google Maps
 I used FoxtrotGPS and OpenStreetMap to build this, but Google Maps